Antiquated? Yes. Do they still work? Absolutely.

 Sight alignment and the proper shooting sequence are concepts that can be a little foreign to new shooters.
-Throw an AR15 in a new shooters lap, one who has never used peep sights, and your likely to confuse him/her as to their proper use.
-With todays generation growing up with some very accessable military shooters, many may have an idea what the sight alignment should look like, in theory, but formal education is still needed.
+Throw a AR15 in a new shooters lap, someone who has never used peep sights, and you’re likely to confuse him/her as to their proper use.
+With today’s generation growing up with some very accessible military shooters, many may have an idea what the sight alignment should look like… in theory, but formal education is still needed.
 Modern games often represent a crystal clear sight picture with everything in focus, but unfortunately iron sights and the lenses in your eye will not and do not work that way.

 Your rifle or carbine relies on you to properly align the target with the sights and it relies on you to squeeze the trigger in a smooth fashion as to not disturb their position relative to the target.
 In a simple breakdown of the concepts of iron sight shooting, you must:

 - Align the sights